Unboxed-Software/solana-course/content/cpi.md

 # TL;DR

 - A **Cross-Program Invocation (CPI)** is a call from one program to another, targeting a specific instruction on the called program.
-- CPIs are made using the commands **`invoke`** or **`invoke_signed`**, which is also how programs provide signatures for PDAs that they own.
+- CPIs are made using the commands **`invoke`** or **`invoke_signed`**, the latter being how programs provide signatures for PDAs that they own.
-- CPIs make all programs in the Solana ecosystem completely interoperable because all public instructions of a program can be invoked by another program via a CPI.
+- CPIs make programs in the Solana ecosystem completely interoperable because all public instructions of a program can be invoked by another program via a CPI.
 - Because we have no control over the accounts and data submitted to a program, it's important to verify all of the parameters passed into a CPI to ensure program security.

 # Overview

 ## What is a CPI?

 A Cross-Program Invocation is when one program calls an instruction on another program.
-Cross-program invocations allow programs to invoke other programs directly, but the depth is constrained currently to 4.
 Remember very early in the course when we talked about how all programs are callable from any client?
 Well, the same is true for programs on chain!
 Any on-chain program can make calls to any other program’s public instructions, they just need to construct the instruction correctly.
-You can make CPIs to native programs, other programs you’ve created, as well as third party programs.
+You can make CPIs to native programs, other programs you've created, and third party programs.
 CPIs essentially turn the entire Solana ecosystem into one giant API that is at your disposal as a developer.

 CPIs have a similar make up to instructions that you are used to creating client side.
 There are some intricacies and differences depending on if you are using `invoke` or `invoke_signed`, both of which we will cover later in the lesson.